Specialises in probate, wills, trusts and elderly client.

 We are committed to providing a high-quality legal service to our clients.
 When something goes wrong, we need you to tell us about it.
 This will help us to sort out any mistakes or misunderstandings, and to improve our standards.

-If you have a complaint, please raise the problem with the lawyer responsible for your matter, or if you prefer, our complaints partner, Stephen Shuff who is based at our Chapel-en-le-Frith Office.
+If you have a complaint, in the first instance it may be helpful to contact the person who is working on your case to discuss your concerns, or if you prefer, our complaints partner, Stephen Shuff who is based at our Chapel-en-le-Frith Office.
+We will do our best to resolve any issues.

 What will happen next?